-Appointments of members to the Forum shall be for a period of up to three years, which may be extended for a further term at the discretion of the Chair and Deputy Chair.
+Appointments of members to the Forum shall be for a period of up to four years (other than in exceptional circumstances), which may be extended for a further term at the discretion of the Chair and Deputy Chair.
 It is anticipated that Forum members shall not serve for more than two terms.

 Other individuals, such as guests from across the betting and racing industries, and members of BHA staff, may be invited by the Chair to attend the Forum from time to time as the Chair deems appropriate for particular agenda items or for entire meetings.

-The quorum necessary for the transaction of business, shall be four persons, including the Chair and/or his Deputy.
+The quorum necessary for the transaction of business, shall be four persons, including the Chair and/or his or her Deputy.

 All or any of the members may participate in a meeting of the Forum by means of a conference telephone or any communication equipment which allows all persons participating in the meeting to hear each other.
 A person so participating shall be deemed to be present in person at the meeting.